 All is calm.
 I’m not sure how I got here but I’m in a rather cosy living room next to a roaring fire.
-I know the man relaxing in the armchair by the fire – one of my favourite authors.
-I loved James and the Giant Peach.
+I know the man relaxing in the armchair by the fire – he’s one of my favourite authors: I loved James and the Giant Peach.
 I’m safe.
 I’m not sure what happened before but it’s all done and dusted now and I’m actually relieved to still be alive.

 The man in the armchair

 I’m confused as the man in the armchair starts talking mumbo jumbo.
 He has a sly look on his face but I ignore him and warm myself up in front of the roaring fire.
-The shiver down my spine slowly disappears as I get comfy in the serenity of this cosy room.
-It’s not long before I’m being sucked into the flames of the roaring fire.
+The shiver down my spine slowly disappears as I get comfy in the serenity of this cosy room, but it’s not long before I’m being sucked into the flames of the roaring fire.
 My eyes bulge as the man in the armchair gets smaller in the distance.
 Then that music starts again.
 Her dancing silhouette and me not wanting to dance.
 I reach for the revolver but it’s still just out of reach.
 The roulette wheel … ‘black 13 … black 13’ I scream but it just keeps spinning.
-The same loop – I still don’t want to dance and I stretch harder to reach the revolver, but fail again.
+The same loop: I still don’t want to dance and I stretch harder to reach the revolver, but fail again.
 ‘Damn it Black 13’!
 The loop continues …

 I get a glimpse of the man in the armchair in the distance.
 I beg him to please stop the music.
-He looks at me, smiles, leans back in his armchair and slowly nods off!
+He looks at me, smiles, leans back in his armchair and slowly nods-off!